• Skip to primary navigation

 Like I mentioned, a perk of this recipe is the simplicity of the ingredients–only 6 main ones!
 I bet you have most of these on hand:

 1. Cooked Chicken – Use rotisserie chicken as a shortcut or I included directions for how to cook your chicken ahead of time in the Cooking Notes.
+You could also use chicken from our Roasted Chicken and Vegetables recipe or from Instant Pot Whole Chicken.

-2. Marinara sauce – You can make your own marinara or use store bought.
+2. Marinara sauce – You can make your own marinara sauce or use store bought.
 Choose the brand with the most recognizable ingredients.
 We recommend Newman’s Own or Rao’s brands.

 4. Shredded Parmesan cheese – Another mandatory staple of Chicken Parmesan.
 Grated Parmesan will work, too.